NickCulbertson/Now-Page-Template/README.md

 ## Optional Features

 By default, the cover image will be square.
-If you want a rectangular cover image, you can change height and width values of `.coverArt` in the `now.css` file:
+If you want a rectangular cover image, you can change height and width values of `.coverArt` and `.coverDiv` (height of container) in the `now.css` file:
 ```
 now.css

 .coverArt {
     ...
+    max-height:  320px;
+    max-width:   320px;
+    ...
+}

+.coverDiv {
     height: 320px;
-    width:   320px;
-    ...
 }
 ```